pablo-savp/Coding-Exercises_pablo-savp/README.md

 Personal repository where multiple interesting coding exercises that I've used to practice will be uploaded.

-Each exercise will have the coded solution.
+Each exercise will have the coded solution and a special pattern category where it belongs.